darkreader/darkreader/README.md

 Step 1: change Dark Reader's settings.

-- Click on the Dark Reader extension icon.
+1. Click on the Dark Reader extension icon.
-- Click on the `Dev tools` button (in the bottom-right corner).
+2. Click on the `Dev tools` button (in the bottom-right corner).
-- Click on the `Preview new design button`.
+3. Go to `Advanced` and click on the `Preview new design` button.
+4. Close the developer tools window and click on the Dark Reader extension icon again.
-- Enable the `Enable on restricted pages` setting under `Settings` -> `Advanced`.
+5. Go to `Settings` -> `Advanced` and enable the `Enable on restricted pages` setting.

 Step 2: change Firefox's settings.